GreyGuoweiChen/VirHost/README.md

 The evidence list has 5 labels, including **pred_high_confidence**, **pred_low_confidence**, **assign**, **BLASTn**, and **unclassified**.
 The "pred" prefix represent that the prediction is made by the learning model.
 If the prediction score is higher than the built-in score cutoff, we regard it as a high-confidence prediction and thus give "pred_high_confidence"; otherwise, we will give "pred_low_confidence".
 The "assign" evidence means that the reference viruses in the same order with the query virus infect a specific host group.
 So we assign the host group to the virus order without prediction.

-Besides, VirHost encodes the query sequences at the protein level.
+Besides, RNAVirHost encodes the query sequences at the protein level.
 To obtain the protein level representation, we translate the sequences into proteins by prodigal first.
-For those sequences do not encode proteins, it is challenging to generate a reliable result, and VirHost does not accept these non-coding sequences for higher confidence.
+For those sequences do not encode proteins, it is challenging to generate a reliable result, and RNAVirHost does not accept these non-coding sequences for higher confidence.
 However, for user's convenience, we try to predict hosts of these sequences adopting the best alignment strategy by BLASTn.
 We aligned the query virus against our reference database, assign the host as the label of the best hit reference, and give "BLASTn" evidence.
 Finally, we give the "unclassified" evidence to query viruses which do not have order information.